ILR first-year MILRs who have secured unpaid or minimally paid summer internships are eligible to apply for the below ILR alumni-funded awards.

 Please be prepared to include a resume, budget form, and experience summary.
 There are more details on the first page of the application.
 If you have trouble accessing any information, please email firstname.lastname@example.org.

-Applicationa are being accepted and reviewed on a rolling basis.
+Application are accepted and reviewed on a rolling basis.

-ILR alumni-funded award notifications will be sent by the end of May.
+ILR alumni-funded award notifications are typically sent by the end of May.
 Funds are usually disbursed by mid-June.

 This fund is open to eligible students who have secured an internship with a labor organization, are involved with organizing or labor education, and would not be able to accept the internship without this aid.
 This fund was established by Marcia Miller and her brother, Gerry, in honor of their parents.
 Internships with government agencies, the International Labour Organization (ILO), and National Labor Relations Board (NLRB) are NOT eligible.